Reflections From My New Space: Thoughts for Where We Are and What We Can Do

 Michelle Samuels-Jones

-Michelle Samuels-Jones, Ed.D., is senior director, equity of the National Endowment for Financial Education (NEFE), a nonprofit foundation that champions effective financial education.
+Michelle Samuels-Jones, Ed.D., is senior vice president, Equity of the National Endowment for Financial Education (NEFE), a nonprofit foundation that champions effective financial education.
 NEFE is the independent, centralizing voice providing leadership, research and collaboration to advance financial well-being.

 More News